-Grant Thornton is Ireland's fastest growing professional services firm.
-With over 1,500 people in 7 offices across Ireland and 58,000+ located in nearly 140 countries around the world, we bring you the local knowledge, national expertise and global presence to help you and your business succeed - wherever you're located.
+Grant Thornton is one of Ireland's largest professional services firms.
+With over 2,000 people in 8 offices across Ireland and Isle of Man and 62,000+ located in 140 markets around the world, we bring you the local knowledge, national expertise and global presence to help you and your business succeed - wherever you are located.
 We deliver solutions to all business challenges.
 Clients choose us because the breadth of financial and business services they need is available, delivered innovatively and always to the highest standards.
 At Grant Thornton we are committed to long term relationships.

-Grant Thornton operate from offices in Dublin, Belfast, Cork, Galway, Kildare, Limerick and Longford.
+Grant Thornton operate from offices in Dublin, Belfast, Cork, Galway, Kildare, Limerick, Longford and Isle of Man.